-Book scanning is a the process in which physical books are converted to digital file formats, that are readable on PC, tablets and other special digital viewers.
+Book scanning is a the process in which physical bound books are converted to digital file formats.
+After that they are readable on PC, tablets and other special digital viewers.
+To digitize a bound book or documents, you will have to take into account certain aspects.

 The book scanning steps are the following:

-- Preparation of the book according to the chosen book scanning method.
+- Preparation of the bound books according to the chosen book scanning method.

 - Scanning each page individually and converting it to an image file.